RonaldPDV/nagiosDB2/Description.md

 You can modify any script to your own requirements, you just have to edit the file and that is all.

 You can also create you own scripts, based on template, just by copying the template.sh file.
-The benefict of writing a new script based on template, is that your script will be Nagios complaint.
+The benefits of writing a new script based on template, is that your script will be Nagios complaint.

 # Support

 This is an open source project, and no support is provided.
 However, you can write an issue here, and we will try to help you.

 Also, if you create your own set of plugins or you corrected the existing ones, share them with us.
-The community will see the benefict of this collaboration.
+The community will see the benefit of this collaboration.